 – Gratitude Prompts with Scripture

-- I Like Game— After dinner have everyone walk around the house and take turns saying what you like in that room.
-You can even do this activity in the car or while walking.
+- I Like Game— After dinner have everyone walk around the house and take turns saying what you like in that room, your life, your house, your school, your job… You can even do this activity in the car or while walking.
 Each person takes turn sharing what they see as you drive or walk by that they like or are thankful for.
 This helps your kids start thinking about the abundant life they live.

 - Gratitude Quotes– Share a quote about Gratitude and discuss your thoughts about it during your meal, car ride from school or errand you’re running.
 I found a list of them here that you can print off.